wallabag/wallabag/en/user/articles/save.md

 # Save articles

 The main purpose of wallabag is to save web articles.
 You have many ways to do it.
-If you think that the article is wrong displayed, [you can read this documentation](../errors_during_fetching.md).
+If you think that the article is wrongly displayed, [you can read this documentation](../errors_during_fetching.md).

 ## By using a bookmarklet